Vietnam War protest music: Soldiers

-Up to the 1960s, fighting for your country was seen as noble and a great honor.
+Up to the 1960s, fighting for ones country was seen as a privilege and honor.
 John F. Kennedy made declarations of self sacrifice and service that gave young boys a renewed energy to defend their home and family.
 While away from their loved ones they began to turn to music to combat their loneliness and remind them of home.
-However, all songs proved hopeful.
+However, not all songs proved hopeful.
 Many bands of veterans began to create music of the bitterness of their experiences.
 Expressing the pain they fought watching not only friends but hundreds of innocent Vietnamese people die every day.
 As the music on the radio started to drift more into counterculture, so did many soldiers.
 Songs like "We Gotta Get Out of This Place" resonated with soldiers as it spoke to what they were feeling.
 They wanted to leave.
 They wanted to go home, and away from the terror and death they faced daily.